Requirements for Medical Marijuana Certification in California

 The certificate you will receive from me entitles you to shop at medical marijuana dispensaries throughout California.
 Your certificate will be valid for one year (the maximum allowed by state law), unless there is a really outstanding reason to make it for a shorter period of time.
 Once you have the certificate I issue to you, the state of California can issue you a card, however it has no real meaning as it does not entitle you to any additional benefits.
 It is a voluntary program which costs money, puts you on a government list and does nothing else.

-Knowing all this, if you are ready for an appointment, please write me at email@example.com
+Knowing all this, if you are ready for an appointment, please use the form at the top of this page or write me at firstname.lastname@example.org

 .
 I will respond with all necessary information including day, time, address (in Santa Rosa), etc. When you write, give me your phone number